Courses

 LAW 7624.
 Advanced Legal and Interdisciplinary Research.
 (2 Hours)

-This course teaches students how to research specialized legal topics, highlighting both legal and nonlegal sources that reflect modern practice.
-The course will use a combination of lectures, interactive hands-on sessions, real life examples, and an in-depth final research and writing project.
-Students may explore state, federal and international primary laws and regulations, as well as relevant nonlegal sources and how they interact with the law.
-Both print and electronic sources will be researched.
-The course will highlight different specialized topics such as health law, environmental law, etc.
+Studies how to research specialized legal topics, highlighting both legal and nonlegal sources that reflect modern practice.
+Uses a combination of lectures, interactive hands-on sessions, real-life examples, and an in-depth final research and writing project.
+Students may explore state, federal, and international primary laws and regulations, as well as relevant nonlegal sources and how they interact with the law.
+Researches both print and electronic sources.
+Emphasizes different specialized topics such as health law, environmental law, etc.

 LAW 7629.
 Inside Counsel.
 (2 Hours)